pbloem/gestalt.ink/proofs.md

 If this is true, then for any natural number $\gc{n}$ we pick, we get an even number and if it is false, we should be able to find some number for which $\gc{n}^2 - \gc{n}$ is an odd number.

 So, how do we prove this?
-In high school maths, students (possibly driven but not caring too much about maths and rigour), may just try the formula for a few examples, say:
+In high school, students (possibly driven by not caring too much about maths and rigour), may just try the formula for a few examples, say:

 * $0 \times 0 - 0 = 0$,
 * $1 \times 1 - 1 = 0$,